mocklis/mocklis.docs/source/extensions/index.rst

 validation checks.

 As a last note, since method calls can have zero parameters and a void return type, we end up with effectively four different types of methods.
-To keep the mock class a little more readable, there are therefore four different method mock properties, that all implement the `IMethodStepCaller` interface.
+To keep the mock class a little more readable, there are therefore four different method mock types, that all implement the `IMethodStepCaller` interface.
 There are also cases where the steps themselves come in different flavours depending on whether there are parameters and/or return types.
 The trick used by Mocklis is to represent a missing type with ValueTuple, but that means that there might be more than one valid step to use.